-Ionian Village allows campers to experience life in a fully Orthodox environment as they travel to historic churches and religious sites across Greece.
+Ionian Village allows campers to experience life in a full Orthodox environment as they travel to historic churches and religious sites across Greece.
 The Orthodox Faith is at the heart of the Ionian Village program.
 Each day begins and ends at the Chapel with morning and evening prayers.

 Campers spend each day either at camp or traveling.
 When not traveling, campers take part in activities on the campgrounds.
 Daily life at Ionian Village includes many traditional summer camp activities that emphasize fun, fellowship, and learning.
 Campers engage in daily sessions of Arts and Crafts, Athletics and Aquatics, Music and Greek Culture, and Orthodox Life.
 Time is also spent at either the pool or our private beach every day while at camp.